jonpea/toolbox-v2/README.md

 >> cd toolbox-v2
 ```

-2. Compile the relevant Mex-files.
+2. Compile the relevant Mex-files for your platform.
 ```matlab
 >> compile
 ```

 3. Optionally, save the root folder to your MATLAB path.
 ```matlab